 In addition, students attend compulsory tutorials (POL 2010).
-Assessment is based on project work, on exercises submitted electronically, on written examination papers at the end of the second semester and on tutorial attendance, class participation and essay writing.
+Assessment is based on project work, on exercises submitted electronically, on written examination papers at the end of the Second Semester and on tutorial attendance, class participation and essay writing.

-FINAL YEAR (POL 3000)
+Final Year (POL 3000)

-The objective of the final year programme is to allow students to choose particular areas of specialism and to develop further their analytical skills.
-Students select four courses from the list of those on offer; each course is worth 3 units.
-The following courses were on offer in 2002/2003 and are subject to change
+The objective of the Final Year programme is to allow students to choose particular areas of specialism and to develop further their analytical skills.
+Students select four courses from the list of those on offer; each course is worth three units.
+The following courses were on offer in 2003/2004 and are subject to change

-POL 3001 Dynamics of European Integration (3 units) (semester 1) POL 3005 Feminism and Political Theory (3 units) (semester 2) POL 3006 Irish Electoral Behaviour (3 units) (semester 2) POL 3007 Legislatures (3 units) (semester 1) POL 3010 Political Communication (3 units) (semester 2) POL 3011 Politics and Nationalism (3 units) (semester 1) POL 3013 Northern Ireland (3 units) (semester 1) POL 3015 Politics of Multi Ethnic States (3 units) (semester 1) POL 3018 Equality (3 units) (semester 1)
+POL 3001 Dynamics of European Integration (3 units) Semester 1 POL 3006 Irish Electoral Behaviour (3 units) Semester 2 POL 3010 Political Communication (3 units) Semester 1 POL 3011 Politics and Nationalism (3 units) Semester 1 POL 3013 Politics of the Northern Ireland Conflict (3 units) Semester 2 POL 3014 State and Nation (3 units) Semester 2 POL 3015 Politics of Multi Ethnic States (3 units) Semester 1 POL 3018 Equality (3 units) Semester 1 POL 3019 Political Liberalism (3 units) Semester 1